dbt-labs/corp/docs/benefits.md

 ### How to use Benepass - Perks & Stipend Platform

 Benepass is our benefits/perks partner and is specifically designed to help administer stipends and supplemental perks.

-Learn more about how to use Benepass and get answers to FAQs [here](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4#b4463cef29e54a4c9d1a9fe137f7282e).
+Learn about how to use Benepass and get answers to FAQs [here](https://www.notion.so/dbtlabs/Perks-Stipends-60efa8c883aa4354b361baeefb86c2c9?pvs=4#b4463cef29e54a4c9d1a9fe137f7282e).

-- Benepass is used for Office Stipend, Phone & Internet Stipend, Health & Wellness Stipend, and Professional Development Stipend. - Policies and reimbursements that are NOT administered through Benepass are: Workspace Rental Experience, Health Related Travel Benefit, Corporate Travel & Expense Policy.
+- Benepass is used for Office Stipend, Phone & Internet Stipend, Health & Wellness Stipend, and Professional Development Stipend.
+- Policies and reimbursements that are NOT administered through Benepass are: Workspace Rental Experience, Health Related Travel Benefit, Corporate Travel & Expense Policy.
 - Benepass can be accessed via Okta, their [Online Portal](https://app.getbenepass.com/#/) or through their mobile [app](https://apps.apple.com/us/app/benepass/id1497613952).

 ### Office Stipend